thayss-tech/GCP-SQL-POWER_BI-FRAUD-ANALYTICS/README.md

 To extract signal from the noise of millions of legitimate transactions, the pipeline employs specific forensic techniques:

-* **Account Draining Detection:** Using CTEs, the SQL script isolates accounts where the transfer amount represents >98% of the original balance, a strong indicator of an account takeover.
+* **Account Draining Detection:** Using CTEs, the SQL script isolates accounts where the transfer amount represents >98% of the original balance, a strong indicator of an account takeover. *(As discovered during the Python EDA in our companion ML project, relying on simple human-coded rules like 'balance drops to zero' accidentally flags over 1.2 million legitimate users.
+This advanced BI tracking provides the necessary macro-context to support the ML's multivariate approach).*
 * **The Self-Join Tracking:** To detect laundering, the script joins the transaction table onto itself (`t1.dest_account = t2.origin_account`), effectively tracking the flow of money from a victim's account to a mule, and finally to physical cash.
 * **DAX Dynamics:** In Power BI, explicit DAX measures were created to accurately format and calculate monetary losses dynamically based on user-selected cross-filters.